TUIHackfridays/tuise-bot/README.md

 # Tuise-bot

 ## Changes
 The configurations files were moved inside a config folder to keep things more organized if your `config.cfg` in the project root move it inside the `config` folder.

+### New dependencies
+- For traffic:
+  * lxml
+  * geopy

 ## Installation